pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 When I removed...

-- unnecessary code comment lines
+- all unnecessary code comment lines
-- unnecessary blank vertical space lines
+- all unnecessary blank vertical space lines

-...then, I very quickly discovered the line was, in fact, halved.
+...then, I very quickly discovered these lines were, in fact, halved.
 -(Not entirely a huge surprise to me...; as I'd experienced such things before.)-

 But, what if it was possible to compress that code down even further...;